-Staff should be aware that complaints are a top priority issue in your business; anyone who deals with them must have sufficient authority to resolve them completely.
+- Make complaints a priority - Staff should be aware that complaints are a top priority issue in your business.
+Anyone who deals with complaints must have sufficient authority to resolve them completely.

 Save £5 and pay £30 for a year's access to 740 templates including complaints policies and procedures.
 Use code SLD7948.S